Best Payment Gateway

-Payline isn’t just an online payment processor.
-It offers complete credit card processing services, from in-person transactions to mobile and online payments.
-Like many of the best payment gateways, Payline has a proprietary payment gateway for accepting online transactions.
+Payline isn’t just an online payment gateway.
+It offers complete card processing services, from in-person payments to mobile and online transfers.
+Like many top-shelf payment gateways, Payline has a proprietary gateway for accepting online transactions and mobile payments.

-The Payline gateway can be easily integrated with eCommerce shopping carts - 175 in total.
+The Payline gateway can be easily integrated with 175 eCommerce shopping carts in total.
 The quick and easy integration process is especially useful for existing eCommerce businesses, as you don’t have to change the look of your store.
-Hence, you retain the UI your customers grew accustomed to.
-Of course, Payline allows you to accept credit cards, debit cards, and electronic payments at your store.
+Hence, you retain the UI your customers are accustomed to.
+Of course, Payline allows you to accept credit card payments, debit cards, and any other electronic payment method at your store.

-As one of the best payment gateways for eCommerce, Payline offers pre-built payment gateways.
-This is especially useful for non-tech-savvy store owners, as it gives you a customer-ready page for accepting payments.
-Of course, Payline also offers its APIs and SDKs for those who want to tinker a bit.
-Through them, you can easily integrate the payment gateway into your mobile app, without the need to redirect customers to your website.
+As one of the best payment gateways for eCommerce, Payline offers pre-built payment solutions.
+This is beneficial for non-tech-savvy store owners, as it gives you a customer-ready page for accepting payments.
+Of course, Payline also offers its APIs and SDKs for those who want to tinker a bit, through which you can easily integrate the payment gateway into your mobile app.

-Easily-digestible documentation and powerful APIs make implementation easy for developers.
-Payline also allows the creation of invoices and lets you quickly set up recurring payments for customers.
+Payline also allows invoice creation and lets you quickly set up recurring billing for customers.
 Another great feature that places Payline on our best credit card payment gateway list is managing multiple merchant accounts through a single gateway.
 Other valuable features include batch processing and inventory management for virtual terminal transactions.

 Payline comes with full PCI compliance at no additional cost.
 This is very important for safe and secure online transaction processing.
 Unfortunately, Payline only works with US businesses at the moment.